Opinion | Ruth Bader Ginsburg spent her life fighting double standards. Republicans should not embrace one to replace her.

 As an advocate, Justice Ginsburg took her cue from an earlier icon, Judge Learned Hand, who famously defined the “spirit of liberty” as the willingness to “understand the minds of other men and women.”
 She accordingly presented nine male justices with cases in which men had been disadvantaged by legally enshrined gender stereotypes, demonstrating that the harms extended to everyone, and engaging the court’s empathy.
 In the 1973 case of Frontiero v.
 Richardson, for example, she showed that it was irrational, and unconstitutional, to deny the husband of a female Air Force officer the dependent benefits that a male officer’s wife would have been entitled to.

-As a justice herself, in 1996, Justice Ginsburg persuaded all of her colleagues but one to join her in striking down the male-only admissions policy of the state-run Virginia Military Institute. “generalizations about ‘the way women are,’ estimates of what is appropriate for most women, no longer justify denying opportunity to women whose talent and capacity place them outside the average description,” Justice Ginsburg wrote.
+As a justice herself, in 1996, Justice Ginsburg persuaded all of her colleagues but one to join her in striking down the male-only admissions policy of the state-run Virginia Military Institute.
+“Generalizations about ‘the way women are,’ estimates of what is appropriate for most women, no longer justify denying opportunity to women whose talent and capacity place them outside the average description,” Justice Ginsburg wrote.
 Twenty-two years later, she visited VMI, where 194 of the 1,700 cadets were women, and observed that, despite the school’s resistance to co-education, she had always believed the court’s ruling “would make VMI a better place.”

 When she could not persuade a majority, as was often the case, because she was a liberal on a generally conservative court, Justice Ginsburg dissented, most powerfully in her prophetic protest against the court’s 2013 decision striking down a key provision of the Voting Rights Act.
 Given that historic 1965 law’s impact on Black enfranchisement, and the potential that states could revert to racially biased practices, the ruling was “like throwing away your umbrella in a rainstorm because you are not getting wet,” she wrote.
 Sometimes, as in the case of the court’s 2007 denial of a woman’s wage discrimination claim, Congress would correct the law in accordance with a Justice Ginsburg dissent.
 For the most part, though, the minority positions she took — in favor of gun control, campaign-finance regulation and wider access to contraception in spite of religious objections — define a progressive America that is yet to be realized.